 This is the blog for Knitty magazine, which lives on the web at knitty.com.

-The three women that make Knitty happen write about things here.
+Three of the women that make Knitty happen write about things here.
 We write about Knitty and Knittyspin, and more often, about whatever else we think is interesting.
 Or silly.
 Or both.
-Kate and Jillian write most of the posts, because they’re awesome.
+Penny and Jillian write most of the posts, because they’re awesome.
 You can tell who’s written a post by looking next to the date.

 Jillian has been a knitter forever, and a spinner almost as long.
 Spinning is her current passion, and she spends part of almost every day at her wheel.
-Her hangout is The Spinning Loft in Howell, MI.
+Her hangout is Spun in Kerrytown, Ann Arbor (MI).
 She likes vintage dresses, Tim Burton, British murder mysteries and listening to her kids sing in the bathtub.

 Amy is the editor of Knitty.
 She’s also the publisher and founder of the magazine.
 In 2002, it came to her

-in a dream while sitting on the living room couch that she should start an online knitting magazine to feature the knitting talent she’d been seeing on blogs all over the world in one tidy, professional-looking website.
-The rest is happy history.
+in a dream while sitting on her living room couch that she should start an online knitting magazine to feature the knitting talent she’d been seeing on blogs all over the world in one tidy, professional-looking website.
+And here we are 16 years later.
+Cool.